Faryal Mehmood: Personal life

 In late 2019, Mehmood shared in an interview with Samina Peerzada that she was a victim of sexual harassment and that her stepfather had molested her when she was a child.
-Faryal Mehmood is an avid dancer.
+She is an avid dancer.

 On 28 May 2020, Mehmood married Daniyal Raheal, son of veteran actor Simi Raheal.
 Rumours surrounding their alleged separation began to spread later that year; on 13 December 2020, Mehmood publicly rejected these claims, commenting that she would "like you guys to leave my marriage up to me and @daniyalraheal and focus on issues that are important in your own lives."
+Later in 2021, she confirmed her divorce stating that she is single again.